|

 Verre Eglomise is named after Jean-Baptist Glomy, a French 18th Century frame maker to Louis XVI, who used

-framed prints and to decorate mirrors and trumeaux for Marie-Antoinette.
-Although
+the technique extensively to decorate mirrors and trumeaux for Marie-Antoinette.
+Although the finest work was carried out

-Eglomise glass is: gold leaf; silver leaf;
+dating from the third century B.C.
+Eglomise glass is: gold leaf; silver leaf; paint, on there own or in combination, applied

 to the underside of a sheet of glass.
 At its simplest a single or double line of gold leaf was laid on the glass, protected

-by a layer of black paint this technique is still employed today
+by a layer of black paint this technique is still employed today for traditional prints.
+At its most intricate complicated

 and elaborate designs can be achieved.

-3rd centuary BC Antique eglomise bowl in
+Antique eglomise bowl in British Museum

 Eglomise panel late 18th Century